-Figure 4.55 - Configuration > VLAN Status
+Figure 4.62 - Configuration > MAC-based VLAN

 MAC Address: Specify the MAC address to be reauthenticated by entering it into the MAC Address field.
 VID (1-4094) / VLAN Name: Enter the VID or VLAN name of a previously configured VLAN.